crolbar/button-box/README.md

 # Arduino Button Box

-Just a button-box that I made with and arduino-micro and some buttons.
+Just a button-box that I made with and arduino pro micro and some buttons.

 blank.ino is a black file in witch the buttons do nothing.